m-dadej/MarSwitching.jl/README.md

 | relative       | 1            | 6,713         | 8,21     |    42,376      |

-`MarSwitching.jl` is 6,7 times faster than `statsmodels` implementation in `Python`, 8,2 times faster than `MSwM` in `R` and 42 times faster than `MS_Regress` in `MATLAB`, although MATLAB package is also calculating standard errors during function call.
+`MarSwitching.jl` is 6,7 times faster than `statsmodels` implementation in `Python`/`Cython`, 8,2 times faster than `MSwM` in `R` and 42 times faster than `MS_Regress` in `MATLAB`/`MEX`, although MATLAB package is also calculating standard errors during function call.
 Every implementation had virtually the same error of estimated parameters.

 Code of the benchmarks can be found in `benchmark` folder.